jfgreen/jfgreen.uk/content/why-data-engineering.md

 - Memory vs compute trade-off: It is more efficient to pre-calculate values at the cost of using more memory?
 - Parallelism: Would this be faster if we took advantage of more CPU cores?
-- Data oriented programming: Should my collection of data be represented as an array of structs, or a struct of arrays?
+- Data-oriented programming: Should my collection of data be represented as an array of structs, or a struct of arrays?
 Would vectorisation be faster?
-- Database choice: Is this database technology designed for analytical workloads.
+- Database choice: Is this database technology designed for analytical workloads?
 What indexes should we use?
 - Lazy evaluation: Can we process the data as a stream instead of loading the entire data set at once?